 3. Victor Hamilton (NICOT) – Another two volume work at about the same level as Mathews and Wenham.
 I like Mathews better on the first chapters, but this is an excellent commentary.
-It provides a lot of background material.
+It provides a lot of background and linguistic material.

 5. G. C. Aalders – Quite hard to find, these volumes by a top Dutch OT scholar of the mid-Twentieth century are thought-provoking and theologically rich.